huggingface/hub-docs/docs/hub/spaces-sdks-docker-tabby.md

 [Tabby](https://tabby.tabbyml.com) is an open-source, self-hosted AI coding assistant.
 With Tabby, every team can set up its own LLM-powered code completion server with ease.

-In this guide, you will learn how to deploy your own Tabby instance and use it for development directly from the Huggingface website.
+In this guide, you will learn how to deploy your own Tabby instance and use it for development directly from the Hugging Face website.

 ## Your first Tabby Space